How to Get Your Manaslu Circuit Trek Permit | Updated Info & Costs

 Select an Accredited Trekking Company

-Following your trek reservation, the agency will request some paperwork.
+After booking your trek, the agency will request some paperwork.
 These often consist of:

 Leave the paperwork to the agency.